Hengyang: Transport

 Hengyang is one of the in China.
 G4 Beijing–Hong Kong and Macau Expressway and G72 Quanzhou–Nanning Expressway intersect here.
 China National Highway 107 (to Beijing, to Guangzhou) and China National Highway 322 (to Kunming) pass the city centre.

 Two bus terminals are located in the city.
 One is Hengyang Western Terminal which is located in the city centre and operates provincial lines and intra-metro lines in northern and western directions.
 Another is LingHu Terminal which operates lines of southern and eastern directions and locates on the edge of the city.

 Hengyang is an important transport hub in southern China.
 The Beijing–Guangzhou railway and Hunan–Guangxi railway intersect at Hengyang.
 Hengyang railway station is one of the ten largest railway stations in China and is recognized as one of the extra-premium level stations.
 More than 100 trains pass by and stop at Hengyang Railway Station, making it one of the busiest stations all over the country and connecting it to most cities of China.

 The city's new Hengyang East railway station is served by the Wuhan–Guangzhou high-speed railway and the Huaihua–Shaoyang–Hengyang railway.
 The Hengyang Metro is a planned monorail rapid transit system.

 Opened in 2014, the city is served by Hengyang Nanyue Airport.

 Culture

 Dialect

-Hengyang dialect (Xiang - Lao Xiang 湘语-老湘语; Gan 赣语; Southwest Mandarin 西南官话): the dialects of Hengyang city, Hengyang county and Hennan county are authentic Hengyang local dialects.
+Hengyang dialect, spoken in the city districts, Hengyang County and Hengnan County, is part of the New Xiang dialect group, as is the dialect of Hengdong County.
+The urban dialect is significantly influenced by Southwestern Mandarin.
+Qidong County speaks Old Xiang while the county-level cities of Leiyang and Changning speak Gan dialects.